 Fisheries Protection Program

-DFO has arrangements with federal agencies and provincial governments who conduct an initial review of projects, under their respective jurisdictions, to determine if they require advice or DFO review under the fisheries protection provisions of the Fisheries Act.
-You should contact the appropriate federal agency or provincial department before contacting DFO.
+Fisheries and Oceans Canada (DFO) has arrangements with certain federal agencies and provincial governments who conduct an initial review of project plans, under their respective jurisdictions, to determine if project proponents require advice or DFO review under the fisheries protection provisions of the Fisheries Act.
+If your project is regulated by the National Energy Board or the Canadian Nuclear Safety Commission, or takes place in New Brunswick, Nova Scotia or Prince Edward Island, you should contact the appropriate federal agency or provincial department before contacting DFO.

 Recreational Fisheries Conservation Partnerships Program